 Cameras have been installed in numerous locations around campus and are monitored by Special Constable Services.
 There are also emergency poles, connecting you directly to Special Constable Services located in various parking lots and areas on campus.

-There is no charge for campus parking on weekends, but please note that free weekend parking is NOT permitted in Lots Pay & Display lots 4, 20 & 10, meters, (in any Reserved spaces) or lots 12, 15, 18, 19A, 21, 30, 31, 35, 36 and 38.
+There is no charge for campus parking on weekends, but please note that free weekend parking is NOT permitted in Pay & Display lots 4, 20 & 10, at meters, in any Reserved spaces or lots 12, 15, 18, 19A, 21, 30, 31, 35, 36 and 38.
 All meters and Pay & Display lots continue to be monitored throughout the year.

 We have a bus coming to campus, where can they pick-up or drop-off?